OpenSWATH/documentation/docs/docker.rst

 Installing Docker
 -----------------

-Install `Docker Community Edition <https://www.docker.com/community-edition>`_. for Windows, macOS or Linux.
+First, install `Docker Community Edition <https://www.docker.com/community-edition>`_ for either Windows, macOS or Linux.
 On Linux, most current distributions provide this out-of-the-box.
-After installation, ensure that you assign the number of CPUs and RAM that you would like to use with OpenSWATH (e.g. 4 CPUs, 8GB RAM).
+After installation, ensure that you assign the number of CPUs and RAM that you would like to use with OpenSWATH (e.g. 4 CPUs, 8GB RAM) and make sure to share your local drives.
+Please follow the instructions for `Windows <https://docs.docker.com/docker-for-windows/#shared-drives>`_ and `macOS <https://docs.docker.com/docker-for-mac/#file-sharing-tab>`_.

 Running OpenSWATH in Docker
 ---------------------------